-Summary :St Laurence O’Toole, Monk was born in Leinster in 1123. studied at Glendalough, became abbot there in 1148, and in 1162 was chosen as the first native archbishop of Dublin.
+Summary :St Laurence O’Toole, Monk was born in Leinster in 1123. studied at Glendalough, became abbot there in 1148, and in 1162 was chosen as the first native Archbishop of Dublin.
 He followed the reforming methods of Ceallach and Malachy, introducing the Canons Regular to Dublin and following their Rule.
-He returned from Lateran HI as Papal Legate and held synods to extend reform.
+He returned from the Lateran Counci, Rome l as Papal Legate and held synods to extend reform.
 He died at Eu in Brittany in 1180 while on a mission to try to restore peace between the kings of Ireland and England.

 Archbishop of Dublin during the takeover of Ireland by the Normans and King Henry II, his efforts in the peace process and his frustration with King Henry probably caused his early death.
 Highly honoured at Eu in Normandy, France, where he died.
 It was the monks at Eu that introduced his cause to Rome.